adriangalilea/tdo/docs/index.md

 ## How it works

-You are the root of your task tree.
-Treedo maintains this complete tree centrally, while each folder contains only its relevant leaves (tasks.md files).
+You are the root of your task tree. tdo maintains this complete tree centrally, while each folder contains only its relevant leaves (tasks.md files).

-Treedo watches your tasks.md files for changes and automatically propagates updates to your central task repository (Taskwarrior).
+tdo watches your tasks.md files for changes and automatically propagates updates to your central task repository (Taskwarrior).
 Edit any leaf, and your entire tree updates in real-time.

 ```
                         YOU